ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 [first-resume]:

 Well, you might see that my resume is quite interesting, but definitely not very well written.
 If you are good at English, you can definitely rewrite my resume better than me.
+As you can see, my resume did not pass the

 Note that if you say you can write C in your resume, interviewers might ask you to write your code in C (or C-style psudocode).
 That happened to me.